Email Channel

 How Gmail real-time sync works

-Once connected, RapiDesq establishes a Google Cloud Pub/Sub subscription tied to the Gmail account.
-When a new email arrives, Google pushes a notification to this subscription in real time.
-RapiDesq then uses the Gmail API to perform an incremental sync using the account's historyId, which ensures that only new and changed messages are fetched—no redundant downloads, no missed messages.
+Once connected, RapiDesq subscribes to real-time notifications from Google.
+When a new email arrives, Google pushes a notification to RapiDesq, which then fetches only the new and changed messages.
+No polling, no redundant downloads, no missed messages.

-Security note: Both the OAuth access token and refresh token are encrypted at rest before being stored.
+Security note: Access credentials are encrypted at rest.
 RapiDesq never stores your Google password.
 You can revoke the connection at any time from your Google Account's Third-party apps with account access settings, or by clicking Disconnect in RapiDesq.

 Connecting Outlook / Microsoft 365